 Managing Dynamic Attributes

-You can manage dynamic attributes in the Administration > Dynamic attributes screen.
-The screen has a list of categories on the left and attributes belonging to the selected category on the right.
+You can manage dynamic attributes on the Administration > Dynamic attributes view.
+This view features a category list on the left and displays attributes associated with the chosen category on the right.

 dyn attr

-After making changes in the dynamic attributes configuration, click Apply changes button.
+Upon modifying the dynamic attributes setup, remember to click the Apply changes button.

-Dynamic attributes screen displays actions for exporting the selected categories as ZIP or JSON and importing them to the system.
+Additionally, the Dynamic attributes view provides functionalities for exporting selected categories as ZIP or JSON files and importing them into the system.

 Creating Category

-Before adding a dynamic attribute for an entity create a category for it.
-Set a name and select an entity the category is related to.
+Prior to including a dynamic attribute for an entity, establish a category for it.
+Specify a name and choose the entity that the category is linked to.

 create category

-Is default checkbox indicates that this category will be automatically selected for a new instance if the entity implements the Categorized interface.
+The Is default checkbox signifies that this category will be automatically chosen for a new instance if the entity implements the Categorized interface.

-If the entity does not implement Categorized, the checkbox value is not used, and you can create either a single category for the entity or multiple categories - all their attributes will be displayed according to the visibility settings.
+If the entity does not implement Categorized, the checkbox value is irrelevant, and you have the flexibility to create either a single category for the entity or multiple categories.
+In both cases, the attributes will be showcased based on the visibility settings.

-The Localization tab is shown on the category editor screen if the application supports more than one language.
-It enables setting the localized values of the category name for each available locale.
+The Localization tab is displayed within the category editor screen when the application is designed to accommodate multiple languages.
+This tab allows users to define the category name in different languages for each available locale.

 localization category